Wigner-GPU-Lab/numerical-simulate-mirage/README.md

 # Numerical mirage simulator

 This is a simple mirage simulator written in C++17.
 It uses the simplest possible 2D / 3D model.
 The Earth is either flat or round, both without any elevations.
 The ambient air temperature (above a transitional layer) is uniform and constant, the surface temperature is also constant.
+The simulation involves solving a differential equation, for which a Runge--Kutta method is used, implemented by GNU Scientific Library.
+TODO include the article when published.

 The 2D case is handled by the _eikonal_ command line application, which can be used to dump coordinates of ray segments.